 At play, the president wears red-white-and-blue Under Armor high-tops, but at work it’s strictly blue or gray suits.
 “I’m trying to pare down decisions.
 I don’t want to make decisions about what I’m eating or wearing.
 Because I have too many other decisions to make,” he tells Lewis.
 “You need to focus your decision-making energy.
 You need to routinize yourself.
 You can’t be going through the day distracted by trivia.”

 10. Ask for raises!!!!!
 Ask for a raise.
 Every year.
 Make a list of your accomplishments over the past year.
 Phrase it by saying you’ve “earned” a raise (not that you “deserve” one).
 I’ve read studies that women don’t ask for raises nearly as much as men, because they worry that they’ll upset their bosses; don’t!
 Just ask!
 You’re a great employee and you’re making money for your boss and will continue to grow the company!
 Most companies work raises into the budget.
-They will not be surprised or put off.
-They will see how valuable you are.
+If they’re a good boss, they will not be surprised or put off.
 Even if your boss doesn’t end up giving you the raise, she will respect you for asking.
 My friend, who works in human resources, says she always wants to tell people to ask for raises—half the time, they’re already approved!
-If the company’s budget is tight, consider asking for vacation days in lieu of money.
+If the company’s budget is tight, consider asking for more vacation days in lieu of money.
 And don’t just ask for raises, ask for everything: promotions, bigger assignments, more responsibility.
 If you’re enthusiastic and hard working, you will be amazed by how often you hear “yes.”
-(As Don Draper said, “I don’t believe in fate.
-You make your own opportunities.”)

 BONUS: Work very, very hard.
 And know that every successful person has also worked incredibly hard to get there.
 If it feels like everyone else got it easily or had it handed to them, it’s simply not true.
 Even “dream jobs,” like a food critic or a travel writer, are actually really hard jobs.
 After all, the hardest thing in the world is to make something look easy.
 Good luck!!!